bobanetwork/boba_legacy/boba_documentation/developer/009_The-Graph.md

 # Using The Graph on Boba

 The Graph is an indexing protocol for organizing blockchain data and making it easily accessible (with a service called GraphQL).
-You can define contract of interest, set up The Graph to ingest events/data that you define, and you can then obtain these data through GraphQL.
+You can define a contract of interest, set up The Graph to ingest events/data that you define, and you can then obtain these data through GraphQL.

 ## Indexing and Main Endpoints - Boba Graph Node